pyeventsourcing/eventsourcing/docs/topics/infrastructure.rst

 Whatever the names of the fields, the first field of a sequenced item will represent the identity of a sequence to which an item belongs.
 The second field will represent the position of the item in its sequence.
 The third field will represent a topic to which the item pertains.
-And the fourth field will represent the data associated with the item.
+And the fourth field will represent the state of the item.

 SequencedItem namedtuple